- Assistant to former President Bill Clinton

 After longtime Libyan dictator Muammar Qadhafi had been driven from power (in August 2011) by Islamist rebels in a civil war effort supported by Hillary Clinton and the Obama administration, Blumenthal served as an adviser to a group of business associates who, according to The New York Times, were seeking “to get in on the ground floor of the new [post-Qadhafi] Libyan economy.”
 Specifically, they hoped to persuade the Libyan transitional government to award them lucrative contracts for the construction of floating hospitals (to treat Libya’s war wounded), temporary housing (for people displaced by the war), and schools.
 In order for these projects to move ahead, they would require approval not only from Libyan authorities, but also from the U.S. State Department.

 In May 2015, it was learned that during 2011-12—both before and after the October 2011 death of Qadhafi—Blumenthal had sent at least 25 memos about events that were unfolding in Libya to a private, secret, non-government email account belonging to Secretary of State Clinton.
 According to The New York Times: “Mrs. Clinton took Mr. Blumenthal’s advice [regarding those events] seriously, forwarding his memos to senior diplomatic officials in Libya and Washington and at times asking them to respond.
 Mrs. Clinton continued to pass around his memos even after other senior diplomats concluded that Mr. Blumenthal’s assessments were often unreliable.”
 Moreover, Clinton often appended Blumenthal's memos with comments like, “Useful insight” or “We should get this around asap.”

-Sidney Blumenthal is the father of journalist Max Blumenthal.
+Sidney Blumenthal is the father of journalist and blogger Max Blumenthal.

 For additional information on Sidney Blumenthal, click here.